Financial Analyst

 1 / 45

-1. What is the first step in the financial data analysis process?
+1. What is the purpose of a "dashboard" in financial data analysis?

 2 / 45